vojtech-filipec/vojtech-filipec.github.io/pages/orechovka1.md

 ---
 layout: page
-title: Orechovka - jak mne to napadlo
+title: Jak mne napadlo dát se do experimentů s ořechovkou
-description: prvni napady
+tagline: orechovka - from idea to the first steps
+description: od prvního nápadu k plánu designů
 ---

 This is what to do if you just want a website.
 (This page is a bit